Bar Application Process Overview

 Materially misrepresenting, by act of omission, one’s academic or professional qualifications, conduct, … on any document or in any oral statement, including but not limited to applications for admission to this or any law school or to any state bar….

-Any material misrepresentations in the law school application process would both be evaluated under the Miami Law Honor Code, and also by the Admissions Committee.
+Any material misrepresentations in the law school application process would both be evaluated under the Miami Law Honor Code, and by the Admissions Committee.
 Further, any student who fails to file a required amendment to their application to the School of Law within the thirty-day period set forth above will be referred to the Dean of Students.
 The failure to disclose will be handled pursuant to the Honor Code and documented as such for disclosure to state bar authorities.

 Any questions regarding amendments to your law school application should be directed to Madeline Raine at mraine@law.miami.edu.